Reminiscing is an important activity for everyone. We all cherish our happy memories and enjoy talking about them.

 The Life Review process helps people to deal with traumatic events from the past.

-Leisure & Lifestyle staff are perfectly capable of conducting Life Review sessions however some training is necessary.
+Activity staff are perfectly capable of conducting Life Review sessions with some trainiong.
 If you are interested, approach your manager and enquire about the possibility of education and training in this area.